Comparing tempered and equivariant elliptic cohomology: Functoriality of equivariant elliptic cohomology

-In other words, we want to check the internal mapping object assignment above is natural in $\Stk$.
-This is clear though, as for each map of stacks $f\colon \s'\to \s$ of almost finite presentation (afp), the diagram
+In other words, we want to check that the internal mapping object assignment above is natural in $\Stk$.
+This is clear, as for each map of stacks $f\colon \s'\to \s$ of almost finite presentation (afp), the diagram

 naturally commutes.
 Indeed, the internal mapping objects

 naturally agree by definition of the functor $f^\ast\colon \Shv(\s)\to \Shv(\s')$---as $f$ is of afp, this morphism lives in the big \'{e}tale site for $\s$, so the evaluation of the sheaf $f^\ast \GG$ on an object $\t'\to\s'$ in the big \'{e}tale site for $\s'$ is the value of $\GG$ on $\t'\to\s'\to\s$ in the big \'{e}tale site for $\s$. \end{proof}